 Comprise lectures, web-based learning, group discussions, presentations, field projects, coursework, library and internet research, guest speakers, and case studies.
 Each course will include students in all stages of their study journey, regardless of entry year.

 Offer on a two-year part-time basis with classes on weekends.
-Classes are scheduled on both Saturdays and Sundays, from 9:00 am – 5:30 pm.
-A typical course involves 4-day class contact (from 2021-22 academic year).
+Classes are scheduled on both Saturdays and Sundays, from 9:00 am – 6:00 pm.
+A typical course involves 5-day class contact (from 2021-22 academic year).

 MScSHRM is mapped against the CIPD’s core knowledge and core behavioural standards of the Profession Map to the Chartered level standards.
 As the CIPD Approved Centre, MScSHRM students need to join as a Student member throughout the duration of their studies in order to gain CIPD Associate membership.
 On successful completion of MScSHRM programme, graduates will gain Associate professional membership and will be eligible to upgrade to either Chartered Member or Chartered Fellow providing they are able to demonstrate the relevant skills and behaviours in accordance with the membership criteria for these levels.